MohammedAhmed-01/Real-Time_US-Stocks_Data_Pipeline/README.md

 - **dbt for transformations**: replace raw SparkSQL with dbt models for versioned, tested SQL transformations
 - **Great Expectations**: add automated data quality checks between pipeline stages
 - **MLflow**: track ML experiments, model versions, and metrics centrally instead of CSV files
-- **Feature store**: implement a feature store (Feast or Tecton) to share ML features between the training pipeline and the Streamlit inference app
+- **Feature store**: implement Feast or Tecton to share ML features between the training pipeline and the Streamlit inference app
 - **Model retraining automation**: add an Airflow task to retrain models when new data arrives and performance degrades
-- **Grafana dashboards**: add Prometheus exporters for Kafka, Spark, and PostgreSQL, with Grafana alerts for consumer lag and pipeline SLA misses
+- **Grafana dashboards**: add Prometheus exporters for Kafka, Spark, and PostgreSQL with Grafana alerts
 - **Cloud-native deployment**: migrate to Kubernetes (EKS/GKE) with Helm charts for each service component
 - **Streaming analytics directly to dashboard**: connect Spark streaming output directly to a real-time Power BI streaming dataset